About Copenhagen Graduate School of Social Sciences

 The chief purpose of Copenhagen Graduate School of Social Sciences is to train researchers at an international level by making the PhD students part of in the Faculty's research work and, thus, part of the international research community.

-At the University of Copenhagen, PhD programmes are administered by eight graduate schools, one at each of the University's faculties.
+At the University of Copenhagen, PhD programmes are administered by six graduate schools, one at each of the University's faculties.
 Each graduate school is headed by a head of graduate school, who is responsible for the PhD degree programmes and is assisted by a PhD Study Committee with equal representation of academic staff and PhD students.
 Each graduate school may have a number of local or cross-institutional research schools.
 Each graduate school has its own supplementary provisions.

 The code of regulations "General rules and guidelines of the University of Copenhagen" should, therefore, be read in connection with the supplementary provisions of the appropriate graduate school.
 Further information about organisation, research schools, supplementary provisions and guidelines as well as contacts is available on the website of each individual faculty.